-Emerald Park Lake, a popular destination for picnic, bbq’s and Puffing Billy.
+Emerald Lake Park, a popular destination for a picnic, bbq’s and Puffing Billy.
 Peddle boats for hire, playground, cafe, toilets and outdoor swimming pool.

 Ride on through woodlands and over a couple of bridges before crossing Bellbird Crescent.
 Turn right and follow the unmade road until the track begins again on the left… over the Puffing Billy Train track and turn right into Wright’s Forest.

-Return the same way, continue to Gembrook, catch a local bus or hop aboard Puffing Billy…
+Continue the remaining 6 km of the trail to Gembrook, catch a local bus or hop aboard Puffing Billy…

 When arriving at Cockatoo, turn left and follow Mc Bride Steet past the Ash Wednesday Bush Fire Education Centre up the main street past all the shops and cafes.
 Turn right at the top onto Emerald Gembrook Road and follow the path…

 The trail crosses over the road at times where it is possible to catch a bus if need be.
 Fresh free range eggs can even be bought from a roadside stall on the way.
 Expect to see horses, farms and curious Alpacas…

 When arriving in Gembrook, the trail finishes by the Puffing Billy Station where there are a small playground and picnic areas as well as good eating spots.